ROBO-ZACH/ZacharyTStone/README.md

 <!-- Add a Quotes section -->
 <h3 align="center">Random Quote:</h3>
 <blockquote>
-  "Everything has beauty, but not everyone sees it."
+  "Meditate … do not delay, lest you later regret it."
-<br>— Confucius
+<br>— The Buddha
 </blockquote>

-<h5 align="center"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 10/27/2023, 7:08:50 PM EST </h5>
+<h5 align="center"> This readme was last auto-magically 🪄 updated by ROBO_ZACH at 07:10 PM EST </h5>

 <hr/>